With the news increasingly being flooded with cyber attacks, and summer just around the corner, will this be the summer of Cybercrime

 I’ve been in cybersecurity for 25 years now, and every year we seem to have said the past year was worse than the previous year.
 2021 is shaping up to be much worse than all the previous years with some major issues occurring:

 - Ransomware actors are feeling bullish and it appears we will not see any decline in their attacks.
-In fact we are now seeing more double, triple and even quadruple extortion attacks on organizations.
+In fact we are now seeing more double, triple and even quadruple extortion attacks on organisations.
 Most concerning is they appear to be targeting many of our critical infrastructure businesses that could cause major disruptions for citizens.

 - Nation-state tactics are now being adopted by cybercriminals.Nation-state actors are the most sophisticated and have resources and means to infiltrate any network they want, given enough time and effort.
 Cybercriminals have seen these successful tactics, techniques and procedures (TTPs) and have adopted them in their attacks too, which has led to unprecedented levels of success.

 - Collaboration within the criminal undergrounds appears to be occurring more often than in the past.
 Access as a Service is fast becoming one of the most sought after service offerings within the undergrounds.
-This service is offered by elite threat groups who utilize #2 above to infiltrate many organizations networks around the world, and then sell this access to other cybercriminals.
+This service is offered by elite threat groups who utilise #2 above to infiltrate many organisations networks around the world, and then sell this access to other cybercriminals.
 Our research into criminal undergrounds has seen much more interaction between actors and groups within these places and the buying and selling of all types of services is growing all the time within underground markets.

 - Review your security policies.
 Now is a good time to look at how you would respond to an attack, especially review your ability to rebuild infrastructure and systems in case they are compromised and brought offline, like in the case of a ransomware attack.